privacysandbox/protected-auction-services-docs/protected_audience_auctions_mixed_mode.md

 *   [Sequential B&A auction and on-device auction][20]: Available

-*   Web browsers and B&A services will support handling nonce: Targeting [January 2025][25]
+*   Web browsers and B&A services will support handling nonce: Targeting [March 2025][25]
     *   At this point, sellers will be able to support [parallelization of on-device and server side auctions][26].